nweston2/Senior-Project/BlogPosts/post2_codePen.md

 ![Simple Code Pen Example](images/codePenSimple.png)

 The next image is from an [example](https://codepen.io/chasewillden/pen/VYLPJxm) given in class.
 Since we aren't using JavaScript in that class, that section remains empty, but otherwise shows a slightly more robust example of the uses for CodePen.
-This site organizes/disorganizes the boxes when you click the button.
+This site organizes/disorganizes the boxes when you click the toggle button.

 ![Complex Code Pen Example](images/codePenComplex.png)